HaldInc/CRS-A255-controller/index.md

 <img src="Pics/PCB_1.png" alt="drawing" width="100%"/>

-All PCB artwork is designed in KiCAD.
+**All my PCB artwork is designed in KiCAD. **

+### February 2021:
+The PCB has arrived from JLCPCB and the quality is excellent.
+Having a soldering mask is really great compared to the typical DIY PCBs.